1992–93 San Antonio Spurs season

 The 1992–93 San Antonio Spurs season was the 17th season for the San Antonio Spurs in the National Basketball Association, and their 26th season as a franchise.

+Season summary

+Off-season

-During the off-season, the Spurs acquired Dale Ellis from the Milwaukee Bucks, signed free agents Vinny Del Negro and undrafted rookie shooting guard Lloyd Daniels, and re-signed Avery Johnson after a brief stint with the Houston Rockets.
-However, prior to the start of the season, Terry Cummings suffered a serious knee injury during a pick-up game, and only played in the final eight games of the regular season.
+During the off-season, the Spurs acquired former All-Star guard Dale Ellis from the Milwaukee Bucks in a three-team trade, signed free agents Vinny Del Negro and undrafted rookie shooting guard Lloyd Daniels, and re-signed Avery Johnson after a brief stint with the Houston Rockets.
+The team also hired former University of Nevada, Las Vegas coach Jerry Tarkanian as their new head coach.
+However, prior to the start of the regular season, Terry Cummings suffered a serious knee injury during a pick-up game, and would only play in the final eight games of the season.